1897 Fairmount Wheatshockers football team

 The 1897 Fairmount Wheatshockers football team was an American football team that represented Fairmount College (now known as Wichita State University) as an independent during the 1897 college football season.
 They played in one game, a 12 to 4 win over Wichita High School.
 Their coach was T. H. Morrison.

 They played their one game at Wichita High School, now known as Wichita East, on Garfield Gridiron.
 It was played in front of "over 1,000".
 The first half was 35 minutes long and the second was 25 minutes.
 Their team captain was Dowd and their quarterback was Frank Hunter.
 The opening kickoff was sent to the Fairmount 35 and was returned 10 yards by Gohegan.
 The high school later forced a fumble which was followed by "a beautiful run" by Sheldon which gained 60 yards.
 The high school was unable to score on their drive as they were continually forced backwards and eventually committed a safety.
 That made the score 2 to 0 Fairmount.
-About 13 minutes later Fairmount scored their first touchdown, which was worth 4 points with the conversion.
+About 13 minutes later Fairmount scored their first touchdown, which with a missed conversion was worth 4 points.
 The teams would then exchange possessions until the half ended.
 The second half started at 4:01 p.m. and started with a Fairmount kickoff.
 On the drive Wichita was able to score their first and only touchdown.
 With a few minutes remaining, Fairmount scored another touchdown to end the game, 12 to 4.